Tony N’ Tina’s Wedding

 DIRECTOR’S POV

-Finally, a few years later, a wall street investor and his group came around and they put up the original one and one half million dollars that it would cost to get it into the can.
-And it was a battle of epic proportions.
-Regrettably, changes in the script were asked for and I did the best I could do.
-At this point, there was little interaction between Nancy and myself.
-I do regret it.
 However, there is a point and time when all Producers and Directors have to focus on getting it done because it is so hard to get the money to make such a risky investment.
-If you think about the possibly millions of films scripts, and the millions of films made of all types every year in this world, you realize that a small percentage of these dreams will ever get seen.
-Then you think about the small percentage of those will actually make money, well you might become frozen with fear, loathing and anxiety.
+If you think about the millions of film scripts, and the millions of films made of all types every year in this world, you would realize that a small percentage of these dreams will ever get seen.
+Then you think about the small percentage of those which will actually make money, well you might become frozen with fear, loathing and anxiety.

 I had all three, but I was determined to make this film.